fffed/bare-bons-for-project/answers/answers.md

 *Types* of MITM Attacks:
 - *Email Hijacking*
 - *Wi-Fi Eavesdropping*
-- Session Hijacking - when an attacker gains access to an online session via a stolen session key or stolen browser cookies.
 - *DNS Spoofing* - altering a website's address record within a DNS (domain name server) server and a victim unknowingly visits the fake site.
 - *IP Spoofing* - involves an attacker disguising himself as an application by